-Many mortgage contracts violate one or more lending laws (RESPA, TILA, etc.), and most go unnoticed.
-In addition, there are many new consumer protection laws that govern the foreclosure and mortgage mitigation processes.
-These violations can be significant in the mortgage mitigation process.
-They can give your foreclosure defense attorney the leverage needed to stop the foreclosure process, and negotiate a loan modification or foreclosure alternative.
-An experienced foreclosure defense attorney knows how to defend your rights and get the best results.
+More than 80% of mortgage contracts violate one or more lending laws (RESPA, TILA, etc.) and most of them go unnoticed.
+These violations can be your biggest weapon in the mortgage mitigation process.
+They can give your foreclosure attorney the leverage needed to stop the foreclosure process with a loan modification or foreclosure alternative.
+Your foreclosure attorney can defend your rights and get the best results possible.

-The foreclosure process is designed to give you an opportunity to save your home, but that doesn’t mean it’s safe to procrastinate.
-The longer you wait, the harder it becomes for a foreclosure defense attorney to assist you with stopping the foreclosure process and resolving your mortgage.
-A delinquency becomes more costly to a lender each day, and their willingness to stop the foreclosure process and accept a loan modification or foreclosure alternative diminishes.
-The moment you foresee difficulties with your mortgage, call a foreclosure defense attorney, find out your options, and get the process started.
+The foreclosure process is designed so that you have time to get back on your feet and save your home.
+But that doesn’t mean it’s safe to procrastinate.
+The longer you wait, the harder it becomes for a foreclosure attorney to assist you with stopping the foreclosure process and resolving your mortgage.
+With each day, a delinquency becomes more costly to a lender and their willingness to stop the foreclosure process and accept a loan modification or foreclosure alternative diminishes.
+The moment you foresee difficulties with your mortgage, call a foreclosure attorney, find out your options, and get the process started.

-In addition to your lender or your loan modification attorney, it is imperative that you do your part and work closely with your foreclosure defense attorney.
-Make sure to submit your paperwork on time, answer questions honestly, and give your foreclosure defense attorney a clear picture of your financial situation.
-Many programs have strict deadlines for document submission, and missing a deadline can disqualify you.
+Your mortgage mitigation outcome does not rest in the hands of your lender or your loan modification attorney.
+It is imperative that you do your part and work closely with your foreclosure lawyer.
+Make sure to submit your paperwork on time, answer questions honestly, and give your foreclosure attorney a clear picture of your financial situation.
+Many programs have strict deadlines for document submission and missing a deadline can disqualify you from that program.

 Have a backup plan:

-Not everyone will qualify for loan modification.
-Maybe you’ve fallen too far behind, your lender is too difficult to work with, or you don’t need it after all.
-Regardless, it’s always wise to have a backup plan.
-Your foreclosure defense attorney understands other solutions, and there are many attractive foreclosure alternative programs, like short sales, deed-in-lieu and cash for keys.
-A good foreclosure defense attorney knows how to keep these options open for you through the negotiation process.
+Not all people will qualify for a loan modification.
+Maybe you’ve fallen too far behind, your lender may simply be difficult to work with, or maybe you don’t need it after all.
+In any case, it is always wise to have a backup plan.
+Your foreclosure attorney can help you find the best solution, and these days there are many attractive foreclosure alternative programs, such as short sales, deeds-in-lieu and cash for keys.
+A good foreclosure attorney knows how to keep these options open for you through the negotiation process.
 Foreclosure alternatives control the damage to your credit by stopping the foreclosure process and creating a smooth transition.
 You may also be able to prevent a “deficiency judgment” against you that sometimes results from a foreclosure.